google-research/crossbeam/README.md

-# CrossBeam: Learned beam search
+# CrossBeam: Learning to Search in Bottom-Up Program Synthesis

 This repository contains the source code associated with the paper published at ICLR'22:

 > CrossBeam: Learning to Search in Bottom-Up Program Synthesis

-In this research project, we propose training a neural model to learn a hands-on search policy for bottom-up program synthesis, in an effort to tame the search space blowup.
+In this research project, we train a neural model to learn a hands-on search policy for bottom-up program synthesis, in an effort to tame the search space blowup.

 TODO(kshi): Link to arxiv and/or OpenReview here